baregl/PlayBack/NOTES.md

   - Invalid characters: \0
   - Don't include non-real directories like ".." or ".", they will be rejected serverside
-  - For efficient/proper server side handeling, use '/' as a directory seperator.
+  - For efficient/proper server side handeling, use '/' as a directory separator.
-    Otherwise *all* the files might be stored in one directory, which will lead to performance issues and be very to restore.
+    Otherwise *all* the files might be stored in one directory, which will lead to performance issues and making the data more difficult to restore.
 ### Data Transfer
 #### Data Request
 - From server